Operating Millage Information

 The only way to fix it is to go back to the voters to approve restoring 18 mills.

-- If approved by voters, this proposal would restore the 18 mill levy on non-homestaed properties, with a current restoration of .4944 mills.
+- If approved by voters, this proposal would restore the 18 mill levy on non-homestead properties, with a current restoration of 1.2559 mills.

 - The operating millage only applies to non-homestead properties, which include businesses, vacation (2nd) homes, investment properties, and rental properties.